tv100/word_biases/README.md

 # Word Biases

-Sample Jupyter notebook used to check gender, race and religion stereotypes in public pre-trained Word2Vec models.
+Quick and simple Jupyter notebook used to check gender, race and religion stereotypes in public pre-trained Word2Vec models.

 For a better understanding of this subject (and some mitigating solutions) check the following paper:
 [Man is to Computer Programmer as Woman is to